Freddis/snap-on-openapi/README.md

 ```

 ## Quick start
 The idea behind Strap-on OpenAPI design is that you don't need to bother yourself with configuration straight away.
-You just fire it up.
+It is designed to be configured as you go.
+Fire it up, focus on your business logic, then add errors, routes and contexts as you go.

-Right now I created a quickstart wrapper for Tanstack Start and Express.
+Right now Strap-On OpenAPI provides quickstart wrappers for Tanstack Start and Express.

 ### Express